 makes approximately 20, one and a half inch falafel balls

-approximately 2 1/2 cups cooked chickpeas, drained and dried
+approximately 2 1/2 cups chickpeas, drained and dried

 4 green onions, coarsely chopped

 1/2 to 3/4 teaspoon cayenne pepper (1/2 for less heat, 3/4 for medium spice)